 The MICCI Combined Projects 9 & 25 team has researched and evaluated several management options to prevent anchoring, groundings, and accidental impacts to coral reefs and hardbottoms.
-Several options for reducing commercial vessel impacts have been addressed through other Southeast Florida Coral Reef Initiative (SEFCRI) projects as well as through working groups that formed to address commercial anchorage issues.
+Several options for reducing vessel impacts have been addressed by supporting county mooring buoy programs as well as through working groups that formed to address commercial anchorage issues.